wyounas/wyounas.github.io/_posts/2025-08-18-solving-the-linkedin-queens-puzzle-with-a-sat-solver-and-two-model-checkers.md

 pan: wrote atest.pml3.trail
 ```

-For each counterexample, Spin generates a separate trail file (e.g., attest.pml1.trail, etc).
+For each counterexample, Spin generates a separate trail file (e.g., atest.pml1.trail, etc).
 We can replay these trail files to reconstruct the exact sequence of steps that led to the assertion failure.
 For example, let’s inspect the contents of atest.pml3.trail to see another such erroneous computation:

 ```
-spin -p -t3 atest.pml
+$ spin -p -t -k atest.pml3.trail atest.pml

   1:    proc  0 (P:1) atest.pml:9 (state 5)     [x = 5]
   2:    proc  0 (P:1) atest.pml:12 (state 8)    [(!((x==2)))]
 spin: atest.pml:13, Error: assertion violated
 ```

 We see that when `x` was set to 5, it refuted our assertion claim.
+We can similarly replay the trail for other files with commands `spin -p -t -k atest.pml1.trail atest.pml` and `spin -p -t -k atest.pml2.trail atest.pml`.

 The key takeaway is this: we nondeterministically set `x`, wrote an assertion, and let the model checker backtrack and explore all possible computations involving the different values `x` could take and the model checker found all computations that violated the assertion and reported them as counterexamples.